dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 ~~~~~~~~~~~
 {: #figdsdnskey title="Stub DS + DNSKEY" }

-## Recursive query for DS with MQType-Request for NS
+## Recursive query for DS with MQType-Query for NS

 In this instance, a recursive resolver is sending a DS record query to the
 parent zone's authoritative server and simultaneously requesting the NS